crypto7world/heritage-cli/README.md

 ./heritage-cli # to verify it worked, should display usage instructions
 ```

+_**Note:** If you are on Linux and plan on using a Ledger device, you need to install UDEV rules, go to the official Ledger repository: [https://github.com/LedgerHQ/udev-rules](https://github.com/LedgerHQ/udev-rules)_

 ### From source

 To install the `heritage-cli` from sources, make sure you have Rust installed.
 You can use any method, just make sure to have the Minimum Supported Rust Version.
 Using [rustup.rs](https://rustup.rs/) is generally a winner: